Gaudete et Exsultate

 Holiness implies a certain vulnerability.
-Each of us needs to give up our illusions of sef-sufficiency, our need for absolute security, and our desire to be superior to others if we are to embody the Christ who emptied Himself out of love and embraced the radical vulnerability of the Cross.
-Each of us is called to trust that Christ is present in everyone we meet, and that no one, while that person lives, is beyond the reach of grace.
+Christ calls each of us to give up our illusions of self-sufficiency, our need for absolute security, and our desire to be superior to others if we are to embody He who embraced the radical vulnerability of the cross.
+We believe that Christ is present in everyone we meet and that no one, while that person lives, is beyond the reach of grace.

 How does one practice such a life of holiness?
 What does it look like?